-Looking for a car cleaning tip?
-Searching for easier ways to clean and organize your car?
-We love Car Cleaning Ideas.
+Cars are so hard to keep clean, and not just on the outside!
+Between the snack crumbs on the floor, the grass and dirt tracked in and the sticky finger prints, keeping a car nice on the inside can feel like a losing battle.
+Luckily for you, we love Car Cleaning Ideas and have made a list of our favorite tips.
 In the past we have shared easy car repairs that anyone can do as well as our winter car tips (cause no one wants to be cold waiting for the car to heat up!).

 To start with today, we have several tricks and tips that you can try right now to make your vehicle sparkle – with the least amount of effort!
 We promise.

 Use Soda to remove corrosion.
 Soda dissolves rust, making it easier to charge a battery or to remove the rusty spots in a muffler or even in the sidewalls.
 Just pour the soda on, let it set and bubble for a few minutes and then rinse away.
 You might need to repeat this a couple of times for stubborn rusty deposits.
 AND, be sure to rinse very well afterwards so you don’t have sticky residue on your vehicle.

 Toothpaste and panty hose.
 Together these two are an unbeatable combination.
 They can get rid of the soap scum in shower doors AND brighten your headlights.
 They will gleam after you rub the toothpaste over them.
 Finally, be sure to rinse well afterwards. (p.s.
 If this is your image let me know so we can credit you)

 Do you like having rain spots on your windows?
 I don’t.
 You can eliminate some of the spotting with WD-40 OR hair conditioner.
 Check and find a conditioner that has lanolin as an ingredient.
 This combined with silicone (another common hair conditioner ingredient) will provide a protective barrier keeping rain spots from forming on your windows.